 January 21, 2022 | Firm News

 Most people are familiar with the phrase “pain and suffering” as it relates to a personal injury lawsuit.
 For example, nearly everyone who has been involved in a car accident was advised to sue for “pain and suffering” by a least one friend or family member.
 But what does “pain and suffering” actually mean?
 In the simplest terms, if you are injured because of another’s negligence, you are entitled to seek compensation for your financial losses incurred because of your injury.
 Additionally, you can recover for your physical and mental pain as well.
 Below, our experienced Ft.
-Lauderdale personal injury lawyers at South Florida Law, PLLC, look at “pain and suffering” and personal injury lawsuits in more detail.
+Lauderdale personal injury lawyers at Newman Injury Law, look at “pain and suffering” and personal injury lawsuits in more detail.

 if you are injured, you will likely suffer both physical and mental stress.
 This stress you experience is collectively known as pain and suffering.
 For example, someone who is injured in a car accident in Hallandale Beach could have sustained a back sprain and could be losing sleep because of anxiety related to the traumatic event.